- ✓ BY SEEDS AND SPRINGS

 Rubik F1- medium hybrid, medium-sized plant, fruit wall thickness - b mm, shape - cuboid.
 Taste is excellent.
 The color of fruits is from dark green in the stage of technical ripeness to dark red in the stage of biological ripeness.
 Fruits withstand short-term transportation and storage.
 Recommended for cultivation in open and protected ground.

 Ultra early Lotta F1, Vedrana F1 - An early hybrid of cube-shaped pepper.
 An unbeatable combination of early ripeness and productivity.
-Lotta F1 is an ultra-early hybrid with a high intensity fruit setting, excellent early and overall productivity.
+Lotta F1 is an ultra-early hybrid with a high intensity fruit set, excellent early and overall productivity.
 Recommended to grow in a greenhouse.

-Oren F1 is a mid-early hybrid, a stunted plant with thick-walled fruits (6 mm) of a cuboid shape.
+Oren F1 - a mid-early hybrid, a stunted plant with thick-walled fruits (6 mm) of a cuboid shape.
 It is characterized by increased resistance to the tobacco mosaic virus.
 Designed for cultivation in sheltered ground (film and glass greenhouses).

 If you will plant pepper in the open ground, then the seeds must be sown in February, so that before the transplant in May, the age of the plants was 90-100 days.
 Try to sow the seeds immediately in individual pots with a diameter of about 8-10 cm.
 It is undesirable to transplant them, since they do not tolerate picking.